harvard-lts/drs-pdfa-conversion/README.md

 There are properties for referencing and using pdfaPilot remotely via SSH tunneling.
 Note: this assumes the local system has a public key set on the remote system to avoid manual login intervention when using the SSH command.
 The property 'pdfaPilotRemoteInputDir' and 'pdfaPilotRemoteOutputDir' represent the locations on the remote system where the application will SCP a file to be converted and and SCP to retrieve the converted file.

 ## Logging
 The application uses [Log4j 2](http://logging.apache.org/log4j/2.x/).
-Though there is a log4j2.xml configuration file it is highly recommended to configure your own file and point to it with a system property with
+Though there is a log4j2.xml configuration file it is highly recommended to configure your own file and point to it with a system property with <br>
 `-Dlog4j.configurationFile=/path/to/customized/log4j2.xml`

 ## Usage